FAQ A to Z

 Can I use Google Analytics on my website?

 Yes, google analytics can be included on University websites.
-Please contact Online Media for information on using Google Analytics on University websites.
+Please contact Web Team for information on using Google Analytics on University websites.

 - select Tools from the toolbar, then Internet Options from the drop down menu